A-Journey-Of-Music/blog/content/_index.md

 - [The software you need!](notes/The%20software%20you%20need!.md)
 - [Tuning the Blog](notes/Tuning%20the%20Blog.md)

 For this project, we have to measure our time per week.
-You can find a central overview of our weekly workhours [here](notes/Times.md).
+You can find a central overview of our weekly work hours [here](notes/Times.md).